-Monkeypox is a rare viral infection mainly spread by wild animals.
+mPOX is a rare viral infection mainly spread by wild animals.
 It is generally very rare in Europe.

-Initial symptoms of monkeypox include fever, headache, muscle aches, backache, swollen glands, chills and exhaustion.
+Initial symptoms of mPOX include fever, headache, muscle aches, backache, swollen glands, chills and exhaustion.
 New unexpected or unusual spots, ulcers and blisters can develop anywhere on the body, including the face, and other parts of the body including the hands, pubis and genitals (penis, testicles, vulva, front hole and anus).
 In many cases only one or a few spots or ulcers are being found.

 Situation in Spain